bo3b/3Dmigoto/StyleGuide.md

 Will change to never use _using namespace_ even in cpp files, in favor of specific uses like _using std::vector;_  This is the current best practice recommendation for clarity.
 Anything in _std::_ should be named in a _using std::..._ clause to avoid inline noise of obvious, standard, data types.
 For items that are pretty rare, like _std::wistringstream_, we'd prefer inline usage as opposed to the _using_ clause.
 Like a lot of this, this is a bit arbitrary.
 If something only has a single use, inline is better.
 In .h or .hpp files we want to never use 'using' of any form because it is then used in cpp files.

 Would like to move everything to using ComPtr<>, which would simplify our memory management and clean up some code.
 It's also the recommended approach for anything DX11.
 It adds some line noise, but the automatic dispose upon losing scope is worth the price of admission.

+##### Work in progress:

+Projects required:
+	Assembler
+	BinaryDecompiler 		- Done
+	cmd_Decompiler
+	DirectX11
+	DirectXGI
+	DirectXTK_Desktop_2017	- Done
+	Injector
+	NVAPI

+We specifically do *not* want to Refactor BinaryDecompiler and DirectXTK_Desktop_2017, because these are external projects that might need updates.
+We should strongly consider using git submodules for externals of: Nektra, pcre2, crc32c-hw, DirectXTK, BinaryDecompiler (james-jones).

+We should rename D3D_Shaders because it's far too generic and misleading.
+It's Assembler.
+Maybe DXBC_Assembler.

+All FIXME->TODO

+Reformatting still needed DirectX11:
+03/28/2025  09:46 PM               253 DLLMainHook.h
+03/28/2025  09:46 PM             2,168 DrawCallInfo.h
+03/28/2025  09:46 PM            25,597 Globals.h
+03/28/2025  09:46 PM             6,080 IniHandler.h
+03/28/2025  09:46 PM               489 NVProfile.h

+03/28/2025  01:07 AM            48,700 CommandList.hpp
+03/26/2025  02:16 PM            60,537 FrameAnalysis.hpp
+03/26/2025  02:16 PM             6,545 Input.hpp
+03/26/2025  02:16 PM             4,593 Profiling.hpp
+03/26/2025  02:16 PM            17,667 ResourceHash.hpp
+03/26/2025  02:16 PM             3,117 ShaderRegex.hpp

+03/28/2025  09:49 PM           317,085 CommandList.cpp
+03/28/2025  09:49 PM            14,629 DLLMainHook.cpp
+03/28/2025  09:49 PM           233,084 FrameAnalysis.cpp
+03/28/2025  09:49 PM            17,796 Input.cpp
+03/28/2025  09:49 PM            81,423 NVProfile.cpp
+03/28/2025  09:49 PM            27,251 Profiling.cpp
+03/28/2025  09:49 PM            75,721 ResourceHash.cpp
+03/28/2025  09:49 PM            25,509 ShaderRegex.cpp

+Remaining Refactoring technique in order (from git log):

+-- From HackerContext.hpp --
+Rename all m* vars. to lowerCamelCase
+NULL -> nullptr
+Rename structs to lower_case
+Fix all parameters for style - don't alter dx11 function types Manually tweak templates for alignment - auto tools are sketchy.
+Make match style of params for functions. clang-format entire file
+    Primary changes:
+    Pointer specification is left justified
+    All assignments are aligned for visual simplicity.
+    All declarations are aligned for visual simplicty.
+    All input parameters are on separate lines in cpp file, on a single line in hpp file.
+    All if/then/while/for are on separate lines.
+    Brace style forced to Allman.
+    Indenting in blocks is enforced.
+    No line limit, so no wrapping.
+Remove all SAL notation from cpp - left in hpp with no-format guard struct definitions go to lower_snake_case
+All parameters are lower_snake_case

+-- From HackerContext.cpp --
+Using namespace std is removed in all cases - using namespace should be gone ENTER_CRITICAL with brackets
+Rename all m* vars to lowerCamelCase - should be done NULL->nullptr clang-tidy automatic naming with --fix  patch p_ errors Rename structs to lower_snake_case
+Rename global functions to lower_case
+All casts to static_cast<>
+Fix all parameters for lower_case style - no change to DX11 namespace Manually tweak templates for style
+Add {} around Criticals
+clang-format entire file - all whitespace biffed
+    Primary changes:
+    Pointer specification is left justified
+    All assignments are aligned for visual simplicity.
+    All declarations are aligned for visual simplicty.
+    All input parameters are on separate lines in cpp file, on a single line in hpp file.
+    All if/then/while/for are on separate lines.
+    Brace style forced to Allman.
+    Indenting in blocks is enforced.
+    No line limit, so no wrapping.
+Remove all SAL notations - left in hpp
+Fix mismatch names from hpp to cpp functions
+Fix Enum naming - use namespace as needed